By Bill Sherman

 Bright Tomorrows works to connect pastors and other church leaders with their counterparts in the clinical community to work together, not in competition, Reside said.

-Tim Peterson, co-founder of Bright Tomorrows, said research suggests that 20 percent to 25 percent of Americans have someone in their family with a diagnosable mental illness.
+Tim Peterson, the co-founder of Bright Tomorrows, said research suggests that 20 percent to 25 percent of Americans have someone in their family with a diagnosable mental illness.